koffloader-io/koffloader/docs/README.md

 ## copy

-1. copy repo
+1. copy repo `cp -rf rocktemplate/*  YourRepoName  && cp rocktemplate/.gitignore YourRepoName  && cp rocktemplate/.github  YourRepoName `

-   replace all 'koffloader' to 'YourRepoName'
+   replace all 'rocktemplate' to 'YourRepoName'

-   replace all 'koffloader-io' and 'koffloader.io' to 'YourOrigin'
+   replace all 'spidernet-io' and 'spidernet.io' to 'YourOrigin'

+   replace all 'Copyright 2022' to be the right time

 2. grep "====modify====" * -RHn --colour  and modify all of them

-3. update api/v1/openapi.yaml and `make update_openapi_sdk`
+3. in a linux machine, update api/v1/openapi.yaml and `make update_openapi_sdk`

 4. redefine CRD in pkg/k8s/v1
-    rename directory name 'pkg/k8s/v1/koffloader.koffloader.io'
+    rename directory name 'pkg/k8s/apis/rocktemplate.spidernet.io'
-    replace all 'kcluster' to 'YourCRDName'
+    replace all 'mybook' to 'YourCRDName'
-    and `make update_crd_sdk`, and code pkg/kclusterManager
+    and `make update_crd_sdk`, and write code in pkg/mybookManager

-    rename pkg/kclusterManager and replace all 'kcluster' with your CRD name in this directory
+    rename pkg/mybookManager and replace all 'mybook' with your CRD name in this directory

-    rm charts/crds/koffloader.koffloader.io_kclusters.yaml
+    rm charts/crds/rocktemplate.spidernet.io_mybooks.yaml

-    in repo: replace all "github.com/koffloader-io/spiderdoctor/pkg/kclusterManager" to "github.com/koffloader-io/spiderdoctor/pkg/${crdName}Manager" in repo: find and replace all "kcluster" to YourCrd
+    # in repo: replace all "github.com/spidernet-io/spiderdoctor/pkg/mybookManager" to "github.com/spidernet-io/spiderdoctor/pkg/${crdName}Manager"
+    # in repo: find and replace all "mybook" to YourCrd

 5. update charts/ , and images/ , and CODEOWNERS